Five Dollar Wrench

 The system worked.

-A little while later, the next text arrived.
+An hour later, the next text arrived.

 I needed a lamp.
 A file cabinet with a lock.
 A typewriter.
 Paper.
 Manila envelopes.
 Pens.
 Big fat markers.
 And baggies, though I didn't know why.
 Let's be honest.
 I was making it up as I went along.